-Fitch Ratings Ltd. ("Fitch") Corporate Bond Ratings:
+Fitch Ratings Ltd. ("Fitch") Corporate Finance Obligations Ratings:

-The following descriptions of Fitch's long-term corporate bond ratings have been published by Fitch, Inc. and Fitch Ratings Ltd.
+The following descriptions of Fitch's long-term corporate bond ratings have been published by Fitch Ratings, Inc. and Fitch Ratings Ltd.

-- AAA Highest credit quality.
-'AAA' ratings denote the lowest expectation of default risk.
+AAA - Highest credit quality.
+'AAA' ratings denote the lowest expectation of credit risk.
 They are assigned only in cases of exceptionally strong capacity for payment of financial commitments.
-This capacity is highly unlikely to be adversely affected by foreseeable events. - AA Very high credit quality.
-'AA' ratings denote expectations of very low default risk.
+This capacity is highly unlikely to be adversely affected by foreseeable events.

+AA - Very high credit quality.
+'AA' ratings denote expectations of very low credit risk.
 They indicate very strong capacity for payment of financial commitments.
-This capacity is not significantly vulnerable to foreseeable events. - A High credit quality.
-'A' ratings denote expectations of low default risk.
+This capacity is not significantly vulnerable to foreseeable events.

+A - High credit quality.
+'A' ratings denote expectations of low credit risk.
 The capacity for payment of financial commitments is considered strong.
-This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings. - BBB Good credit quality.
-'BBB' ratings indicate that expectations of default risk are currently low.
-The capacity for payment of financial commitments is considered adequate, but adverse business or economic conditions are more likely to impair this capacity. - BB Speculative.
-'BB' ratings indicate an elevated vulnerability to credit risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.
+This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.

+BBB - Good credit quality.
+'BBB' ratings indicate that expectations of credit risk are currently low.
+The capacity for payment of financial commitments is considered adequate, but adverse business or economic conditions are more likely to impair this capacity.
-- B Highly speculative.
-'B' ratings indicate that material default risk is present, but a limited margin of safety remains.
-Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment. - CCC Substantial credit risk.
-'CCC' ratings indicate that default is a real possibility. - CC Very high levels of credit risk.
-'CC' ratings indicate that default of some kind appears probable. - C Exceptionally high levels of credit risk.
-'C' indicates that a default or default-like process has begun, or the issuer is in standstill, or for a closed funding vehicle, payment capacity is irrevocably impaired.
-Conditions that are indicative of a 'C' category rating for an issuer include: - a. the issuer has entered into a grace or cure period following non-payment of a material financial obligation; - b. the issuer has entered into a temporary negotiated waiver or standstill agreement following a payment default on a material financial obligation; - c. the formal announcement by the issuer or their agent of a distressed debt exchange; - d. a closed financing vehicle where payment capacity is irrevocably impaired such that it is not expected to pay interest and/or principal in full during the life of the transaction, but where no payment default is imminent. - D Default.
-'D' ratings indicate an issuer that in Fitch's opinion has entered into bankruptcy filings, administration, receivership, liquidation or other formal winding-up procedure or that has otherwise ceased business.

-Default ratings are not assigned prospectively to entities or their obligations; within this context, non-payment on an instrument that contains a deferral feature or grace period will generally not be considered a default until after the expiration of the deferral or grace period, unless a default is otherwise driven by bankruptcy or other similar circumstance, or by a distressed debt exchange.
+BB - Speculative.
+'BB' ratings indicate an elevated vulnerability to credit risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments to be met.

+B - Highly speculative.
+'B' ratings indicate that material credit risk is present.

+CCC - Substantial credit risk.
+'CCC' ratings indicate that substantial credit risk is present.

+CC - Very high levels of credit risk.
+'CC' ratings indicate very high levels of credit risk.

+C - Exceptionally high levels of credit risk.
+'C' indicates exceptionally high levels of credit risk.

+Corporate Finance defaulted obligations typically are not assigned 'RD' or 'D' ratings but are instead rated in the 'CCC' to 'C' rating categories, depending on their recovery prospects and other relevant characteristics.
+This approach better aligns obligations that have comparable overall expected loss but varying vulnerability to default and loss.

 Plus (+) or Minus (-) - The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
-Such suffixes are not added to the 'AAA' obligation rating category, or to ratings below the 'CCC' category.
+Such suffixes are not added to 'AAA' ratings and ratings below the 'CCC' category.

-The terms "investment grade" and "speculative grade" have established themselves over time as shorthand to describe the categories 'AAA' to 'BBB' (investment grade) and 'BB' to 'D' (speculative grade).
-The terms "investment grade" and "speculative grade" are market conventions, and do not imply any recommendation or endorsement of a specific security for investment purposes.
-"Investment grade" categories indicate relatively low to moderate credit risk, while ratings in the "speculative" categories either signal a higher level of credit risk or that a default has already occurred.
+Fitch's credit rating scale for issuers and issues is expressed using the categories 'AAA' to 'BBB' (investment grade) and 'BB' to 'D' (speculative grade) with an additional +/- for 'AA' through 'CCC' levels, indicating relative differences of probability of default or recovery for issues.
+The terms "investment grade" and "speculative grade" are market conventions and do not imply any recommendation or endorsement of a specific security for investment purposes.
+Investment-grade categories indicate relatively low to moderate credit risk, while ratings in the speculative categories signal either a higher level of credit risk or that a default already occurred.